Prizes and bursaries

 - confirmation from your employing authority that study leave will be granted if the application is successful.

-- The successful candidate will be expected to submit a report to our Chair on conclusion of the fellowship
+The successful candidate will be expected to submit a report to our Chair on the conclusion of the fellowship.

-The Faculty of Forensic Psychiatry is offering a £500 prize for an essay of 5,000 words on any topic related to forensic psychiatry.
-The winner will also receive a bursary to attend the Faculty conference normally held in March each year.
+The Faculty of Forensic Psychiatry is offering a monetary prize for an essay of 4,000 words.
+The winner will also receive a bursary to attend the Faculty conference.

-The bursary will include registration for the full conference, attendance at the conference dinner and up to £250 to cover travel, accommodation and subsistence.
+The bursary will include registration for the full conference, attendance at the conference dinner and money towards cover travel, accommodation and subsistence.

 How often